Crestron/CH5ShellUtilitiesCli/src/cli/create-project/README.md

 Validation for projectName argument are as follows:
     - project name length should be greater than zero and cannot exceed 214
     - project name characters must be lowercase i.e., no uppercase or mixed case names are allowed
-    - project name can consist of hyphens and numbers, and can only begin with alphabets
+    - project name can consist of hyphens, numbers, and alphabets
     - project name must not contain any non-url-safe characters (since name ends up being part of a URL)
     - project name should not contain any spaces or any of the following characters: ~)('!*

+Other inputs that can be passed are:
+    --projectType
+    --forceDeviceXPanel

+Validation for other arguments (these are optional and need not be added for creating a project) are as follows:
+    - projectType: must be either shell-template or ZoomRoomControl.
+    - forceDeviceXPanel: must be either Y or N or true or false.

 To access help, execute `ch5-shell-cli create:project --help`.